 Does the cream line whole milk and your homogenized whole milk have the same butterfat level?
 Yes, the exact same.
 However, the cream line will taste richer simply because of the cream being left intact.
 Our whole milk, both kinds, typically has a 4% butterfat.
 This may vary slightly, as we do not mess with it at all, we do not add to the butterfat, nor take away; it is as it comes out of the cow!

 What do your cows eat?
-Our cows are free to roam and graze on pasture year-round.
-However, the majority of their diet comes from feed that we grow and store as silage so that they get a healthy and consistent diet year-round.
+The majority of our cows’ diet comes from feed that we grow and store as silage so that they get a healthy and consistent diet year-round.
 Our silage consists of wheat, rye, and forage sorghum; all of which we grow and harvest ourselves.
 This constitutes about 85 to 90 percent of their diet.
 The remainder of their diet is a purchased commodity mix consisting of corn, cornmeal, gluten, hominy, soybean meal, and a mineral pellet.

 Is the cows’ feed GMO-free?
 The silage that we grow ourselves, as listed above, is GMO-free.
 The commodity mix that we purchase does contain GMO-corn.

 Why do you use glass bottles?
 Simply put, the milk tastes better out of a glass bottle.
 But there are more indepth reasons to use glass instead of plastic.
 There have been studies that show that chemicals leach out of plastic and into whatever the plastic is holding.
 Those chemicals are not good for you!
 You can go to the website of http://www.mindfully.org, click on Plastics, and read on.
 Another reason to use glass bottles is we re-use those over and over again.
 It is believed that the typical lifetime of one glass bottle keeps 40 plastic milk jugs out of our landfills.